Updated 17 August 2021

-Here are the options when it comes to getting back the input tax on petrol and diesel:
+There are four options available when it comes to getting back the VAT on fuel (which includes petrol and diesel):

 - Reclaim 100% of the VAT on fuel that is used purely for business purposes only;